pysal/momepy/docs/contributing.rst

 *momepy* follows the `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ standard
 and uses `Black`_ to ensure a consistent code format throughout the project.

-Travis CI will run ``black --check`` and fails if there are files which would be auto-formatted by ``black``.
+CI will run ``black --check`` and fails if there are files which would be auto-formatted by ``black``.
 Therefore, it is helpful before submitting code to auto-format your code::